wallstop/SoundStream/README.md

 Note: Currently the client defaults to listening on 4444, so make sure you match up the client and server

-On the comptuer that you wish to listen from, simply double click on "ssClient.exe".
+On the computer that you wish to listen from, simply double click on "ssClient.exe".
 If you want to specify a port, navigate to the command window and run:
 ```cmd
 ssClient.exe 4444
 ```